SAVI - Volunteer / Intern Service

-For non-Indians, long term commitments, from 6 to 12 months, are possible on admission (submitting your profile); Savi will assist you for the visa formalities.
+For non-Indians, long term commitments, from 6 to 12 months, are possible on admission (submitting your profile); Savi will assist you with the visa formalities.

 Shorter commitments as volunteers are no longer possible for foreigners, due to immigration restrictions.

 All applicants, regardless of their intended length of stay, are welcome to contact Savi for information on any related issue.